The benefits of working together

 Pilots on managed entry agreements are currently ongoing.
 Many of the companies involved in these pilots have requested discretion on their participation until the pilots are finalized.

-Recently, a pilot was concluded on the pricing and reimbursement of Orkambi, a treatment for cystic fybrosis.
+For example, a pilot was concluded on the pricing and reimbursement of Orkambi, a treatment for cystic fybrosis.
 In this case the Belgian and Dutch HTA bodies worked together with the payers.

 You can read the press release here.